 So thanks for the encouragement, Ian St James Awards!

-NB: This blog post is also published on Tall And True, an online magazine, blog and forum for Writers, Readers and Publishers.
+N.B.
+This blog post is also published on the Tall And True writers’ website.